BlogVida práctica en Colombia

 ❓ Where can I publish my services for free in Colombia?

 You can publish your services for free on Colombia Move.
-Choose “service” type, add city, category, photos, description, and direct contact.
-There is no commission per client acquired.
+Choose the "service" type, add your city, category, photos, description, and direct contact.
+There is no commission for clients acquired.

 Yes, at least a range.
-Not all jobs cost the same, but saying “from $X” or “technical visit from $X” filters out clients without a budget and avoids wasting time.
+Not all jobs cost the same, but saying "starting at $X" or "service call from $X" filters out clients without a budget and avoids wasting time.

-❓ What photos help the most to get clients?
+❓ Which photos help the most in getting clients?

-Real work photos help more than a logo.
-Show tools, before/after, vehicle, materials, certificates, or results, while taking care of your clients' privacy.
+Real photos of work help more than a logo.
+Show tools, before/afters, your vehicle, materials, certificates, or results, while protecting your clients' privacy.

 ❓ How do I avoid clients who only ask and don't hire?

 Ask diagnostic questions before quoting.
 Ask for a photo, neighborhood, date, measurements, or a description of the problem depending on the service.
-Whoever responds with clarity is usually more serious.
+Someone who answers clearly is usually more serious.

-❓ Is it worth publishing services if I'm just starting out?
+❓ Is it useful to post services if I'm just starting out?

 Yes, but start specific.
-Publish two or three services that you can really fulfill well, with clear schedules and an honest explanation of your experience.
-Trust is built from the first job.
+Publish two or three services that you can actually fulfill well, with clear hours and an honest explanation of your experience.
+Trust is built from the very first job.

 Get new Colombia guides by email